kingmv242/kingmv242/README.md

-## Hi there 🙋‍♂️
+## Hi! 👋

-I'm King, an inspiring software engineer whose currently studying CS at UC Irvine.
+My name is King, I'm an inspiring software engineer whose currently studying CS at UC Irvine.

 I like making things that make people's lives easier.

+Im interested in AI, Cloud, and Software Development.
 <!--
 **kingmv242/kingmv242** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.